RS-Georgia/schema/readme.md

 - **Total P2P Stake Amount** – Total Amount of bets taken on Betting Exchanges during the reported period
 - **Total Number of Virtual Bets** - Total Number of bets taken on Virtual Games (i.e games that are not in real life)
 - **Total Virtual Bets Amount** - Total Amount of bets taken on Virtual Games during the reported period

+### Version 3.0.0 (17/02/2021) Release Candidate
+This version launches the reporting schema for B2B operators.
+It does not affect B2C operators and as such Version 2 and Version 3 are interchangeable for B2C operators.
+This version necesstated renaming some elements in Level 2 Schema so that it accomodates for the new B2B requirements.

+There is detailed dcoumentation under the the same folder as the schema.
+Note that as a Release Candidate the new Schema is still as a branch on this repo.
+Make sure that you switch from the main barcnh to Version 3.